What to do with a flat tyre on a motorcycle?

 While there’s sometimes no way to avoid a flat, there are certainly ways to prepare yourself in case you do find yourself in a compromised position.
 For starters, make sure you regularly check your tyre pressure tread levels, since riding on low pressure can lead to premature tyre wear and eventually a flat.

 You’ll also want to prepare for the unexpected by packing a tyre repair kit in your touring emergency pack, and include cans of compressed air and/or tyre seal, if room permits.
-Install Tyre Shield and you’ll never know you had a puncture… Available at a dealer near you.

 Most importantly, once you’ve plugged your tyre, keep your speed and cornering down; get your tyre checked out by a professional or better still, replace it as soon as possible.